haydenwoodhead/burner.kiwi/README.md

 # Burner.kiwi
 [![Build Status](https://travis-ci.org/haydenwoodhead/burner.kiwi.svg?branch=master)](https://travis-ci.org/haydenwoodhead/burner.kiwi) [![Go Report Card](https://goreportcard.com/badge/github.com/haydenwoodhead/burner.kiwi)](https://goreportcard.com/report/github.com/haydenwoodhead/burner.kiwi) [![Coverage Status](https://coveralls.io/repos/github/haydenwoodhead/burner.kiwi/badge.svg)](https://coveralls.io/github/haydenwoodhead/burner.kiwi)

-A temporary email service and api built in go.
-No javascript.
+A temporary email service and API built in Go.
+No JavaScript.
 No tracking.
 No analytics.
 No bullshit.

 Check it out here: https://burner.kiwi

 ## About

-Burner.kiwi is designed to be able to run on both AWS lambda and normal machines.
+Burner.kiwi is designed to be able to run on both AWS Lambda and normal machines.
 The __goal__ is to have several backing database implementations and flexible configuration.

-At this point it's working on normal machines and in lambda.
-There is one production ready database implementation - DynamoDB and a dev/testing implementation - InMemory.
+At this point it's working on normal machines and in Lambda.
+There is one production-ready database implementation - DynamoDB and a dev/testing implementation - InMemory.

-This is definitely still a work in progress, see the todo section.
+This is definitely still a work in progress, see the To Do section.

 ## Deploy Your Own!

 You will need to:
 1. Buy at least one domain
-2. Sign up for a mailgun account
+2. Sign up for a Mailgun account
-3. Add your new domain(s) to your mailgun account
+3. Add your new domain(s) to your Mailgun account
-4. Ensure you can receive email through mailgun on that domain
+4. Ensure you can receive email through Mailgun on that domain

 ### AWS Lambda

-Deploy your own straight to AWS lambda and DynamoDB.
+Deploy your own straight to AWS Lambda and DynamoDB.

 Deploy to ap-southeast-2 (Sydney):